Behavioral economics: Search heuristics

 Whereas satisficing and directed cognition compare choices, elimination by aspects compares certain qualities.
 A person using the elimination by aspects heuristic first chooses the quality that they value most in what they are searching for and sets an aspiration level.
 This may be repeated to refine the search. i.e. identify the second most valued quality and set an aspiration level.
 Using this heuristic, options will be eliminated as they fail to meet the minimum requirements of the chosen qualities.

 Heuristics and cognitive effects

-Outside of searching, behavioral economists and psychologists have identified a number of other heuristics and other cognitive effects that affect people's decision making.
-Some of these include:
+Besides searching, behavioral economists and psychologists have identified other heuristics and other cognitive effects that affect people's decision making.
+These include: